ngojason9/Bike-Share-Haverford/README.md

 ```
 $ git clone https://github.com/ngojason9/Bike-Share-Haverford/
 ```
-Next, go to the directory and create a new virtual enviroment with `virtualenv env`.
+Next, go to the directory and create a new Python 3 virtual enviroment `virtualenv -p python3 env`.

 Then, activate the virtual environment.
 If you are on Linux/MacOS, use the command `$ source env/bin/activate`.
 If you are on Windows, use `$ env\Scripts\activate`.